Opening Date Revealed For Disney’s Skyliner – First Look At Gondola Cabin

 — Disney Parks (@DisneyParks) November 17, 2018

-During this weekend’s Destination D event, the first true look at the gondolas traveling on the Skyliner was revealed by Bob Chapek – Disney Parks, Experiences, and Consumer Products Chairman.
-There was one on stage and revealed to all those in attendance, and images of it soon made its way onto social media.
+During this weekend’s Destination D event, the first true look at the gondolas traveling on the Skyliner was revealed by Bob Chapek, the chairman of Disney Parks, Experiences, and Consumer Products.
+There was one on stage and revealed to all those in attendance, and images of it soon made their way onto social media.

-Of course, Mickey Mouse was there to showcase the Skyliner cabin and also, celebrate his birthday.
+Of course, Mickey Mouse was there to showcase the Skyliner cabin, as well as to celebrate his birthday.

 As shown in the image and video above, there will be exterior designs on the Skyliner gondola cabins.
 Guests will feel as if they are traveling with their favorite characters from animated shorts, movies, and even Disney attractions.